The Final Few Moments

 Those were the questions careening through his head as the crippled plane dropped closer and closer to the ground.

 He loved his wife.
-He did.
-He tried to be a good husband.
+He was fully devoted to her.
 He adhered to the mantra for better or worse.
 Although lately, things had been leaning worse.
 Or if not worse, then slightly not as great.
-He sensed drifting between them.
-He felt their connection fraying, and at the worst possible time—with Erin preparing to leave for college, which would leave him and Sasha with only each other.
+He sensed an unmooring and drifting apart between them, and at the worst possible time—with Erin preparing to leave for college, which would leave him and Sasha with only each other.
 He wasn’t sure who was at fault, or if anyone was at fault, or if he was just reading the tea leaves wrong.
-He’d noticed her becoming more remote, or perhaps just more independent, and he’d been aware of her not paying as much attention to him.
+He’d noticed her becoming more remote, or simply more independent, and he’d been aware of her not paying as much attention to him.
 Over the past weekend they hadn’t made love, which now made two weekends in row they hadn’t been intimate during the few days Robert spent home before flying back to Buffalo for the workweek.

 But they had given Erin the Honda Civic for her graduation present, and now she could drive herself to Saratoga, which she said she preferred to do, although Robert suggested Sasha could drive with Erin, he would follow in his car, and they would caravan up the thruway.